Jose Garcia Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Pirates have the 12th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Pirates have the 12th-ranked team ERA across all MLB pitching staffs (4.04).

-- Pirates pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (20 total, one per game).

-- Contreras (1-1) gets the starting nod for the Pirates in his fourth start of the season.
-He has a 6.00 ERA in 15 2/3 innings pitched, with 11 strikeouts.
+- The Pirates are sending Keller (1-0) out for his fifth start of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.

-- In his last time out on Saturday, the righty tossed six innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the right-hander tossed six innings against the St. Louis Cardinals, allowing three earned runs while surrendering seven hits.

-- The 23-year-old has an ERA of 6.00, with 6.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .310 against him.

 © 2023 Data Skrive.
 All rights reserved.